Allied intervention in the Russian Civil War: North Russia

 The final two months on the Dvina front, August and September 1919, would see some of the fiercest fighting between British and Red Army troops of the Civil War.
 In August, a major offensive was launched along the Dvina to try and strike a blow at Bolshevik morale and to increase the morale of the White forces before a withdrawal.
 As part of this, an attack was made on the village of Gorodok.
 During the attack, 750 Bolshevik prisoners were taken, and one battery was found to have been manned by German troops.
 The village of Seltso was also attacked, but a strong Bolshevik defence halted any British progress.
 However, the villages of Kochamika, Jinta, Lipovets and Zaniskaya were captured with little resistance.
 In total the offensive led to the deaths of around 700 Reds and was considered a success.

 A final offensive on the Murmansk front was launched by the Allied forces in September, aimed at destroying the Bolshevik forces to leave the White forces in a good position after the planned withdrawal.
 Serbian forces supported the British as they attempted to push on to the Bolshevik villages of Koikori and Ussuna and attack Konchozero.
 However, the defences at Koikori and Ussuna were much stronger than expected, and the attacks failed.
 The Serbs and White Russian forces attacked again on 11 and 14 September, but these attacks also failed.
 However, the British did manage to reach the Nurmis river by 18 September, with 9,000 troops, including 6,000 White Russians, participating in this final offensive.

 On 22 September, with the Allied withdrawal already ongoing, a British detachment from the Royal Scots was sent by river to Kandalaksha on four fishing boats to stop sabotage operations carried out by Finnish Bolsheviks against the railway there.
 The British party was ambushed even before landing and suffered heavy casualties, with 13 men killed and 4 wounded.
 Consequently, the unopposed Bolsheviks destroyed a number of bridges, delaying the evacuation for a time.
 One of the fatalities, a private from Ormesby, Yorkshire, who succumbed to his injuries on 26 September, was the last British servicemen to die in action in Northern Russia.

-By this point, British troops had started withdrawing to Archangel in order to prepare themselves for the evacuation of North Russia.
-On the morning of September 27, 1919, the last Allied troops departed from Archangel, and on October 12, Murmansk was abandoned.
+By this point, British troops had started withdrawing to Arkhangelsk in order to prepare themselves for the evacuation of North Russia.
+On the morning of 27 September 1919, the last Allied troops departed from Arkhangelsk, and on 12 October, Murmansk was abandoned.